run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/preparations.md

     ```

 === "Airgapped"
-    You should receive a single file `runai-air-gapped-<version>.tar.gz` from Run:ai customer support
+    You should receive a single file `control-plane-<VERSION>.tar.gz` from Run:ai customer support

     SSH into a node with `kubectl` access to the cluster and `Docker` installed.